liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 	ldap.auth.enabled=false
 	ldap.auth.required=false

-Set the page size for directory servers that supports paging.
+Set the page size for directory servers that support paging.
 This value needs to be `1000` or less for Microsoft Active Directory Server.

 	ldap.page.size=1000